History of Prague

 1990: First free elections after the communist era.

-2008: January 1, Czech Republic accedes to the Schengen agreement and removes internal borders with Schengen area countries.
+2008: 01 January, Czechia accedes to the Schengen agreement and removes internal borders with Schengen area countries.
 This allows travel to and from these countries without checks, both at land borders and airports.

 2016: The country adopts "Czechia" as its official short name in English, and recommends its use in an international context.
 "Czech Republic" remains the official full name of the country.
 The change has been brought about to mirror naming conventions in other countries, for instance "France" and the "French Republic".

 2017: 31 May, Smoking ban in Prague and Czechia comes into force.
 It becomes illegal to smoke in enclosed public places, including in pubs, bars, cafés, restaurants and theatres.